syncfusion-content/js-api-docs/api/js/ejPivotClient.md

 ### enableCellDoubleClick `boolean`
 {:#members:enablecelldoubleclick}

-Allows you to get cell details in JSON format by double-clicking the cell.
+Allows you to get cell details in JSON format by double-clicking the value cell.

 #### Default Value: false